sachin-dabas/CRYPTO-ARCHITECTURE/README.md

 # CAADRIA CRYPTOARCHITECTURE 2022
-This is a test repo for training CAADRIA 2022 participants on Smart Contracts and Blockchain dev.
-It was created by Dr Theo Dounas for training and education purposes.
+This is a test repo on Smart Contracts and Blockchain development.

+Credits: Dr Theo Dounas

 * Exercises:
  - Please clone this repository